An AOS student member bands a bird.

 Webinar: Refining Your Resume for Ornithology Jobs Outside of Academia (view video at link)

 Preparing a sparkling resume can be a daunting hurdle in the job search process given the varying skills prioritized by government, private sector, and non-profit organizations.
-We were joined by a panel of five experts who answered questions about how to sharpen your resume for job applications.
-Our panelists included Nick Bartok (Western Ecosystem Technologies), Kevin Holcomb (USFWS), Marnie Pepper (USDA Wildlife Services), Kelsey Rumley (World Bird Sanctuary), and Abby Sterling (Manomet).
+We will be joined by a panel of five experts who will answer your questions about how to sharpen your resume for job applications.
+Our panelists will include Nick Bartok (Western Ecosystem Technologies), Kevin Holcomb (USFWS), Marnie Pepper (USDA Wildlife Services), Kelsey Rumley (World Bird Sanctuary), and Abby Sterling (Manomet).

 Webinar: Avian Chemosensation Webinar (view video at link)